Dark Mode

 3. Perform The Marriage Ceremony

-Whether a civil ceremony performed by a judge or a religious ceremony by an authorized officiant, make sure you have at least one witness present at the event.
+Whether a civil ceremony by a judge or a religious one by an authorized officiant, make sure you have at least one witness present at the event.

-After the ceremony, you will receive a marriage certificate as evidence of your legal union.
-The marriage certificate is an important document for further immigration processes.
+After the ceremony, you will receive a marriage certificate as evidence of your legal union, a key document for further immigration processes.

 4. Ask Your Spouse To File Form I-130